 The Federal Trade Commission (FTC) details how a proper funeral and burial cost for a loved one may be $10,000 or more.
 From embalming services to a casket and the ceremony itself, the process of planning a funeral can be substantial, and it may be the financial responsibility of any parties liable for your loved one’s death.

 You and your family do not need to deal with the legal aspects of losing a loved one alone.
 A Naples fatal accident lawyer can pursue compensation on your behalf.
-Call the Law Offices of Anidjar & Levine today at (239) 900-3000 to set up a free consultation where you can learn more information about how we could handle your case.
+Call the Law Offices of Anidjar & Levine today to set up a free consultation where you can learn more information about how we could handle your case.